Renee Zellweger Biography

 Renee Zellweger Now

-In 2019, the biographical film about the decline of Golden Age Hollywood star Judy Garland was released.
+In 2019, the biographical film about Golden Age Hollywood star Judy Garland's decline was released.
 Renee Zellweger brilliantly portrayed Garland.
-Critics noted that Renee captured even the subtlest facial expressions and gestures of Garland.
-Her efforts won her her first Oscar for "Best Actress."
+Critics praised how Renee captured even Garland's subtlest facial expressions and gestures.
+Her performance earned her first Oscar for "Best Actress."